Last Updated on June 16, 2021 by Helga

-The enlightenment writer Montesquieu once dubbed Turin as “the finest village in the world” thanks to a modern city plan begun in the 17th century.
-While many Italian cities can be a warren of twisting side streets, Turin boasts wide avenues with arcades, large squares and plenty of palazzi.
-To get a bird’s eye view of the city take a glass elevator ride to the top of La Mole Antonelliana, which is sort of like the Italian Eiffel Tower.
-This edifice was originally designed to be a Synagogue, but today is known for a great view of Torino as well as housing the museum of cinema.
+The enlightenment writer Montesquieu once dubbed Turin as “the finest village in the world” thanks to a modern city plan that begun in the 17th century.
+While many Italian cities can be a warren of twisting side streets, Turin boasts wide avenues with arcades, large squares, and plenty of palazzi.
+To get a bird’s eye view of the city takes a glass elevator ride to the top of La Mole Antonelliana, which is sort of like the Italian Eiffel Tower.
+This edifice was originally designed to be a Synagogue, but today is known for its great view of Torino as well as housing the museum of cinema.

 Modern Turin (Torino) is proud of its past but not obsessed with it like some places that rely on tourism.
 The city is the capital of Italian engineering and its southern suburbs the home to automobile manufacturers Fiat and Lancia.
 Fortunately, all of this heavy industry lies outside the main city, which maintains its fashionable and modern charm.
 Today the life of the town is centered at Piazza San Carlo and on the main streets Via Roma and Via Po.
 Under the arcades of Via Roma are some of the trendiest shops in Italy while cars whiz by on hot summer nights.

-All of this is accentuated by delicious regional foods, mountain views and an unexcelled wine industry.
-Turin can be seen a day-trip or as a base for a larger tour of the Piemonte region.
+All of this is accentuated by delicious regional foods, mountain views, and an unexcelled wine industry.
+Turin can be seen as a day trip or as a base for a larger tour of the Piemonte region.

 History and Sights

-Valentino Park extends along the Po for about one mile and contains the Castello del Valentino, built in 1688.
+Valentino Park extends along the Po for about one mile and contains the Castello del Valentino, built-in 1688.
 Also in the park is a reconstructed medieval castle known as the Borgo Medioevale and a small theatre.
 In the center of Piazza Castello lies the Palazzo Madama home to the Museum of Ancient Art, which contains mostly medieval sculpture and art.
-The Palazzo Reale was once home to the House of Savoy and now houses the Royal Armory and its fine collection of militaria.
+The Palazzo Reale, so the Royal Palace in Turin was once home to the House of Savoy and now houses the Royal Armory and its fine collection of militaria.

 Eating, Drinking and Nightlife